Calorique

 = ~21.5 lbs of fat

 *Based on the widely used estimate that 1 lb of body fat = ~3,500 calories.
 Actual weight loss depends on diet, metabolism, and other factors.
-Climate adjustment of 0% applied for Albuquerque.
+The 0% climate adjustment for Albuquerque is a planning estimate, not a guarantee.

 Albuquerque Fitness Overview